-29 What’s the official currency of Cambodia?
+#29 What’s the official currency of Cambodia?
 Well, the official currency of Cambodia is the Riel, although, to a tourist, the USD is the de facto currency of Cambodia.

-  #30 Even the ATMs will dispense USD if you are using a foreign card.
+#30 The ATMs will dispense USD if you use a foreign card.

-  #31 While the actual amount depends on the bank, every ATM cash withdrawal has a fee of about 5 USD.
-Anyway, try to with withdraw money as few times as possible.
+#31 While the actual amount depends on the bank, every ATM cash withdrawal fee is about 5 USD.
+Anyway, try to withdraw money as few times as possible.

 #32 Remember that cash is king.
 Very few stores/restaurants/guesthouses accept your credit card, and those who do will charge you up to 5% to pay directly.

 #33 Overall, we spent 977 Euros in Cambodia for 11 days, averaging 33 Euros per person per day.
 This is way too much when compared with other countries in the region.

 #34 However, this includes the visa (30 USD) and the 3-day tickets to Angkor Wat (62 USD).
 Therefore without these and with a longer stay, it would be much more in line with Laos, yet still considerably more expensive than Malaysia or Thailand.

-  #35 Accommodation and food are particularly inexpensive.
-Transportation is a bit more expensive, but still cheap when compared with western countries.
+#35 Accommodation and food are remarkably inexpensive.
+Transportation is a bit more expensive, but still cheap compared to western countries.

 Traveling in Cambodia

-  #36 We knew that the SE Asian countries had crazy traffic and were very dangerous, but Cambodian really took it to a whole new level!
-We will never take another minivan in Cambodia and so shouldn’t you!
+#36 We knew that the SE Asian countries had crazy traffic and were very dangerous, but Cambodians really took it to a whole new level!
+We will never take another minivan in Cambodia, and so shouldn’t you!

 #37 In Cambodia, you won’t be able to escape the Tuk-Tuks.
-We managed to do it in Thailand and Laos, but not in Cambodia.
+We managed to do it in Thailand and Laos but not in Cambodia.
 You might as well embrace it and try to enjoy it.
-Some of them as nice, some aren’t…
+Some of them as nice, and some aren’t…

-  #38 From Sihanoukville, it’s very easy to get to and from the islands.
-There are several boats to the mainland and you can easily connect the boats to buses and mini-vans.
+#38 From Sihanoukville, getting to and from the islands is very easy.
+There are several boats to the mainland, and you can easily connect the boats to buses and mini-vans.
 Though, again, we don’t suggest using minivans.
 They are absolutely crazy drivers.